tikv/tikv/USAGE.md

 ```

 + Use `docker-compose up -d` to create and start the cluster.
-+ Use `docker-compose port tidb 4000`, output may be `0.0.0.0:32966`, so the real TiDB host port is `32966`.
++ Use `docker-compose port tidb 4000` to print the TiDB host port.
+For example, if the output is `0.0.0.0:32966`, the TiDB host port is `32966`.
-+ Use `mysql -h 127.0.0.1 -P 32966 -u root -D test` to connect TiDB and enjoy it.
++ Use `mysql -h 127.0.0.1 -P 32966 -u root -D test` to connect to TiDB and enjoy it.
 + Use `docker-compose down` to stop and remove the cluster.

-You can define multiple TiDBs and put a haproxy before them, like:
+You can define multiple TiDBs and put a haproxy before them, for example:

 ```bash
   tidb1: